megaease/easeagent-sdk-php/README.md

 ## About MegaCloud
 1. [Use SDK in MegaCloud](./doc/how-to-use.md)
 2. Get MegaCloud Config.
 [About MegaCloud Config](./doc/megacloud-config.md)
-3. [Decorate the Span](./doc/middleware-span.md). please use api: `Agent.startMiddlewareSpan` for Decorate Span.
+3. [Decorate the Span](./doc/middleware-span.md). please use api: `Agent.startMiddlewareSpan` for decorate Span.